abouhid/ReactCalculator/README.md

 # React Calculator
-This is a calculator app build with React
+This is a calculator app build with React.
+With the app, you will be able to:
+- Add
+- Subtract
+- Multiply
+- Divide

 ## Built With